What is a 360 review?

 Results from the 360 review are used to identify a starting point for developing new skills, measure progress as the subject works on skills over time and pinpoint the personal blind spots of behavior.
 In addition to providing feedback for in-house staff, this type of feedback can support remote workers and give managers insights about the performance of employees they may not see every day.

-Proponents of 360-degree feedback believe that this approach not only provides improved feedback, it also fosters team, personal and organizational performance development, encourages responsibility, reduces discrimination risk, leads to better customer service and helps identify future training needs.
+Proponents of 360-degree feedback believe that this approach not only provides improved feedback, but it also fosters team, personal and organizational performance development; encourages responsibility; reduces discrimination risk; leads to better customer service; and identifies future training needs.
 The entire review is designed to promote self-awareness, promote dialog, improve working relationships, increase accountability and boost performance.

 Critics point out that there are a few challenges to using this strategy.
-First, they maintain that receiving feedback does not fundamentally change a person and the manager must hold the employee accountable in order to see change.
-Second, critics of the 360 degree review strategy urge managers to keep regular performance feedback procedures in place while integrating this new approach into company culture.
+First, they maintain that receiving feedback does not fundamentally change a person and the manager must hold the employee accountable to see change.
+Second, critics of the 360-degree review strategy urge managers to keep regular performance feedback procedures in place while integrating this new approach into company culture.